Publish your development plan data

 The end date of the period the plan covers.

-The reference code for the geography the plan covers.
+The reference code for the boundary of the area the plan covers.

 The URL of the web page where you can find information about the plan.